 Elections seem to be really trendy at the moment.
 2016 had a rather big one and 2017 will see important elections in the Netherlands, France, and Germany.
-So, we thought we’d take a look the German electoral system.
+So, we thought we’d take a look at the German electoral system and voting in Germany.
 In the light of recent events, it’s particularly interesting to compare it to the US-System.

 The Federal Structure of Germany

 First of all, it’s important to know that the German political landscape consists of more than two major parties.
 Parties that pretty much constantly play a role in recent German politics are the conservative CDU (and its sister the CSU), the social-democratic SPD, the green party, the (neo-) liberal FDP, the socialist party “Die Linke”, and the right-wing newcomers from the AfD.
 Germany is split up into 16 federal states with different voting laws.
 Though those differences are minor in nature, e.g. concerning the legal voting age in communal elections etc.

 Different Types of Elections